My husband and I have always been dreamers and planners.

-My definition: living in the tension of having to deal with a death of someone you carried inside of you, that you weren’t able to meet before saying goodbye to.
+My definition: living in the tension of having to deal with the death of someone you carried inside of you, that you weren’t able to meet before saying goodbye to.
 It’s not something God ever meant to happen, and it’s like our hearts know that; that’s why it hurts so much.

-We experienced an early first trimester miscarriage due to a faulty IUD and we also experienced a miscarriage two weeks before entering the second trimester (the baby stopped growing).
+We experienced an early first-trimester miscarriage due to a faulty IUD and we also experienced a miscarriage two weeks before entering the second trimester (the baby stopped growing).

 Most of the conversations with others (especially in the medical field) were harsh and uncaring; they felt the need to “correct me” when I said I had “lost my baby” by telling me “it was a bunch of cells” or “just a chemical pregnancy.”

 But some people closest to me were, unfortunately, in that same field saying things like: “maybe next time you should wait until after the first trimester to tell us you’re pregnant” or “it was just a D&C, it’s not that big of a deal.”